Welcome to American Legion Post 111 of Conway

 Thank you for helping us reach our Palmetto Boys State goal

-Our Banquet this summer (for our 2017 season) was held June 17, 2017 at the Waccamaw Shrine Club.
-Our 2018 banquet will be held June 16, 2018.
+Our Banquet this summer (for our 2018 season) will be held June 16, 2018 at the Waccamaw Shrine Club.
 Plan now to attend and have a chance to win the grand prize of $5,000.
 Thank you for your support of Post 111's American Legion Baseball.

 See our Legion Baseball page for additional information on this valuable youth program that is sponsored by Post 111.